Health Studies

 Note: This course is designed and intended for students enrolled in the Major/Major Co-op in Health Studies-Health Policy (Arts), and priority will be given to these students.

-HLTC16H3 - Introduction to Health Information Systems
+HLTC16H3 - Health Information Systems

 An introduction to the fundamental concepts in health informatics (HI) and the relevance of HI to current and future Canadian and international health systems.
 Students will be introduced to traditional hospital-based/clinician-based HI systems, as well as present and emerging applications in consumer and public HI, including global applications.